jjsyucsd/cse15l-lab-reports/LabReport5.md

 This portion of the lab report is written as a conversation on Piazza containing:

-1) The original post from a student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is.
+1) The original post from a student with a terminal output showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is.

 Title: Issue with Running grade.sh Script - Incorrect Test Results